 - You can’t transport “unsealed packages” in your car, unless they are secure in the glove box or truck.
 The penalty for an “open container” of weed is $500.

 - You can’t drive while “high”, although proving impairment is always a legal challenge in an OUI drugs case.

 When can I buy weed legally in Massachusetts?

-It could be a while.
-The first licenses for retailers are supposed to be issued on January 1, 2018, but that could easily end up being delayed.
+The first licenses for retailers were supposed to be issued on January 1, 2018, but didn’t happen until the end of that year.

 Colorado was able to open retail stores on a similar timeline of just over a year after it passed there.
 Washington State took an additional 6 months.

-It took about 3 years for the first medical dispensary to open after the medical marijuana initiative passed, but hopefully the retail dispensary rollout won’t be that bogged down.
+It took about 3 years for the first medical dispensary to open after the medical marijuana initiative passed, so it’s not surprising we were so slow with recreational retail.